-A screening-level risk assessment of 2-methylbutyl 3-methylbutanoate was performed following the RIFM Environmental Framework (Salvito, 2002), which provides for 3 levels of screening for aquatic risk.
-In Tier 1, only the material's VoU in a region, its log Kow and molecular weight are needed to estimate a conservative risk quotient (RQ; Predicted Environmental Concentration/Predicted No Effect Concentration or PEC/PNEC).
-In Tier 1, a general QSAR for fish toxicity is used with a high uncertainty factor, as discussed in Salvito et al. (2002).
-At Tier 2, the model ECOSAR (US EPA, 2012b; providing chemical class-specific ecotoxicity estimates) is used, and a lower uncertainty factor is applied.
-Finally, if needed, at Tier 3, measured biodegradation and ecotoxicity data are used to refine the RQ (again, with lower uncertainty factors applied to calculate the PNEC).
-Provided in the table below are the data necessary to calculate both the PEC and the PNEC determined within this Safety Assessment.
-For the PEC, while the actual regional tonnage, which is considered proprietary information, is not provided, the range from the most recent IFRA VoU Survey is reported.
-The PEC is calculated based on the actual tonnage and not the extremes noted for the range.
-Following the RIFM Environmental Framework, 2-methylbutyl 3-methylbutanoate was identified as a fragrance material with no potential to present a possible risk to the aquatic environment (i. e., its screening-level PEC/PNEC <1).
+A screening-level risk assessment of isobutyl isobutyrate was performed following the RIFM Environmental Framework (Salvito et al., 2002), which provides 3 tiered levels of screening for aquatic risk.
+In Tier 1, only the material's regional VoU, its log KOW, and its molecular weight are needed to estimate a conservative risk quotient (RQ), expressed as the ratio Predicted Environmental Concentration/Predicted No Effect Concentration (PEC/PNEC).
+A general QSAR with a high uncertainty factor applied is used to predict fish toxicity, as discussed in Salvito et al. (2002).
+In Tier 2, the RQ is refined by applying a lower uncertainty factor to the PNEC using the ECOSAR model (US EPA, 2012b), which provides chemical class-specific ecotoxicity estimates.
+Finally, if necessary, Tier 3 is conducted using measured biodegradation and ecotoxicity data to refine the RQ, thus allowing for lower PNEC uncertainty factors.
+The data for calculating the PEC and PNEC for this safety assessment are provided in the table below.
+For the PEC, the range from the most recent IFRA VoU Survey is reviewed.
+The PEC is then calculated using the actual regional tonnage, not the extremes of the range.
+Following the RIFM Environmental Framework, isobutyl isobutyrate was identified as a fragrance material with the potential to present a possible risk to the aquatic environment (i.e., its screening-level PEC/PNEC >1).

-A screening-level hazard assessment using EPI Suite v4.1 did not identify 2-methylbutyl 3-methylbutanoate as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
-This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api, 2015).
-As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2017a).
+A screening-level hazard assessment using EPI Suite v4.11 (US EPA, 2012a) did not identify isobutyl isobutyrate as possibly persistent or bioaccumulative based on its structure and physical-chemical properties.
+This screening-level hazard assessment considers the potential for a material to be persistent and bioaccumulative and toxic, or very persistent and very bioaccumulative as defined in the Criteria Document (Api et al., 2015).
+As noted in the Criteria Document, the screening criteria applied are the same as those used in the EU for REACH (ECHA, 2012).
 For persistence, if the EPI Suite model BIOWIN 3 predicts a value < 2.2 and either BIOWIN 2 or BIOWIN 6 predicts a value < 0.5, then the material is considered potentially persistent.
 A material would be considered potentially bioaccumulative if the EPI Suite model BCFBAF predicts a fish BCF $\geq$ 2000 L/kg.
 Ecotoxicity is determined in the above screening-level risk assessment.
 If, based on these model outputs (Step 1), additional assessment is required, a WoE-based review is then performed (Step 2).
-This review considers available data on the material's physical-chemical properties, environmental fate (e.g., OECD Guideline biodegradation studies or die-away studies), fish bioaccumulation, and higher-tier model outputs (e.g., US EPA's BIOWIN and BCFBAF found in EPI Suite v4.1).
+This review considers available data on the material's physical-chemical properties, environmental fate (e.g., OECD Guideline biodegradation studies or die-away studies), fish bioaccumulation, and higher-tier model outputs (e.g., US EPA's BIOWIN and BCFBAF found in EPI Suite v4.11).
+Data on persistence and bioaccumulation are reported below and summarized in the Environmental Safety Assessment section prior to Section 1.

+11.2.2.
+Risk assessment

-11.2.1.1.
-Risk assessment.
-Based on the current VoU (2019), 2-methylbutyl 3-methylbutanoate does not present a risk to the aquatic compartment in the screening-level assessment.
+Based on the current VoU (2019), isobutyl isobutyrate presents a risk to the aquatic compartment in the screening-level assessment.

-11.2.1.2.
-Key studies
+11.2.2.1.
+Key studies.
+Biodegradation: